CSCfi/fairdata-metax-v3/docs/user-guide/datasets-api.md

 Remote resources allow associating dataset with data available on the Internet.
 Dataset files and remote resources are exclusive with each other, so a dataset cannot have both.

+Each remote resource can optionally include a `data_service` value (string id).
+For datasets in the DAAS catalog (`urn:nbn:fi:att:data-catalog-daas`), `data_service` is required.
+The value must be one of the configured `data_services` for the dataset's data catalog.

 !!!
 Example

     ``` json